 A stroll down Trade Street in Winston-Salem’s eclectic downtown arts district is no ordinary jaunt.
 In fact, it is quite extraordinary.
 Here, murals and mandalas line historic brick buildings and contemporary urban parks.
 One artist in particular has been adding her signature touch to the Downtown Arts District for more than two decades.

-Marianne DiNapoli-Mylet, an accomplished multi-media artist and Winston-Salem resident, has collaborated on more than 40 murals through the community, and a handful of those are right in the heart of downtown.
+Marianne DiNapoli-Mylet, an accomplished multi-media artist and Winston-Salem resident, has collaborated on more than 40 murals throughout the community, and a handful of those are right in the heart of downtown.

 Now is the perfect time to embark on a cityside hike through the Downtown Arts District (along with many other amazing artists)!